Monday’s loss still eating at Seahawks head coach Pete Carroll: ‘I wish I would’ve helped us more.’

 *** Defensive tackle Jarran Reed (hamstring) has a chance to play this week.

 “He was close last week, but didn’t make it,” Carroll said.
 “We are in the same kind of mode this week.
-But there’s a really good chance he”s going to play.
+But there’s a really good chance he’s going to play.

 *** Left tackle Duane Brown (ankle) came out of the game better than expected.
-Carroll expects him to play.
+Carroll expects him to practice this week and play on Sunday.

 “He’s better,” Carroll said.
 “He’s ahead of where he was last week so we are really counting on him to play.
 I thought that was a remarkable job by him.
 He wasn’t able to practice during the week and he only got the final walk through and then he went out and played football.
 He’s a terrific player.
 He did a great job in that game under those circumstances.”